-Floors including sub-floors

-Repair category 1

-Notes There is sloping to flooring.
+Floors including sub-floors Repair category 2 Notes There is a bounce to flooring at first floor level.
+There are some areas of unevenness to flooring.
+A contractor will be able to advise on any necessary remedial works.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

-Internal joinery and kitchen fittings Repair category 2 Notes There is evidence of wood boring insect infestation.
+Internal joinery and kitchen fittings

+Repair category 2

+Notes The staircase does not appear to meet current Building Standards as there are missing balustrades.
+There is evidence of wood boring insect infestation.
 Please see comments under Dampness, Rot & Infestation.
-Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
-There is wear and tear to kitchen units and worktops.

 Chimney breasts and fireplaces

-Repair category 2
+Repair category 1

-Notes All gas fires should be tested for safety prior to use by a Gas Safe registered contractor.
-A multi fuel stove has been installed in the living room.
-It is assumed that the installation complies with the Building Standards.
+Notes Flues should ideally be swept and tested on an annual basis.
 Where fireplaces have been removed there is limited provision for ventilation.
 Unventilated chimney breasts can result in condensation.
 Disused chimneys should be capped and vented.